wtsi-hgi/yascp/optional_parameters.md

-# Work on this part of the documentation is ongoing
+# Work on this part of the documentation is in progress
 Multiple required/optional inputs are described below.

 ```console